About SPARK NS

 A proven model

-The foundation of SPARK NS programs is a proven model for translational research developed and refined at Stanford University School of Medicine since 2006.
-The originators of the model, Daria Mochly-Rosen, PhD, and Kevin Grimes, MD, play key roles at SPARK NS.
+The foundation of the SPARK NS program is a proven model for translational research developed, refined, and used.
+The originator of the model, Daria Mochly-Rosen, PhD, and Kevin Grimes, MD, play key roles at SPARK NS.

 Success Rate